-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Baja California, east to Idaho, Utah, and New Mexico.
+Distribution: Occurring on both sides of the Cascades crest in Washington and in the Columbia River Gorge.
+British Columbia to Baja California, east to Idaho, Utah, and New Mexico.

-Habitat: Along streams and vernally moist slopes at low elevations.
+Habitat: Along streams, open woodlands, and vernally moist slopes at low elevations.

 Conservation Status: Not of concern